mingluuu/Bring_Neural_Network_to_Algo_Trading/README.md

 long_window = 100
 ```

 Set the first 3 months of data as training and the rest for testing.
-The results for each indicator is shown in the figure below (The indicators with higher Strategy Return is considered as better ones):
+The results for each indicator is shown in the figure below (The indicators with higher Strategy Return is considered as better ones: SMA, SMAV, RSI, ATR, MACD):

 Simple Moving Average (SMA)